fomightez/sequencework/plot_expression_across_chromosomes/README.md

 Importantly, the plot script provided here is meant to be pipeline-agnostic.
 This means you should be able to take output from analysis of almost any RNA-Seq and generate such a plot.
 Every effort was made to make it not depend on what upstream or downstream analyses you used.
 See more about this under details.

+You can generate chromosome profiles for individual chromosomes or only a few chromosomes or scaffolds by using the `--chrs` flag to limit the analysis to specific chromosomes or scaffolds.

 ## USAGE SUMMARY

 ```